lcsirmaz/entropy-rules/visual/DESCRIPTION.md

 follows.
 The c &#8660; d swap exchanges coordinates 2-3-4 and 5-6-7.
 The a &#8660; b swap exchanges the coordinate pairs 3-4, 6-7 and 8-9.
-Thus if the first line in the following table is almost entropic, then so are the other three - and, consequently, the average of the four lines.
+Thus if the first line in the following table is almost entropic, then so are the other three - and, consequently, the average of the four lines as the almost entropic region is a closed convex cone.

 <table><tr>
 <td> h<sub>1</sub> </td>